-First, the Board of Commissioners has authority to approve Applicant's Application pursuant to the procedures in CCZO 1603 (quasi-judicial public hearings).
+First, the Board of Commissioners has authority to approve the Application pursuant to the procedures in CCZO 1603 (quasi-judicial public hearings).
 The County Zoning Ordinance provides that "[a]pproval of any action by the Planning Commission at the public hearing shall be by procedure outlined in Ordinance 91-2."
-(CCZO 1603.4).
-Section 11 of Ordinance No. 91-2 is the Planning Commission ordinance, and it states in pertinent part that "[t]he

-Board may also assert original jurisdiction over any land use application and bypass prior Planning Commission review."
+CCZO 1603.4.
+Section 11 of Ordinance No. 91-2 is the Planning Commission ordinance, and it states in pertinent part that "[t]he Board may also assert original jurisdiction over any land use application and bypass prior Planning Commission review."
 Second, the Board has the absolute authority to hold an initial evidentiary hearing on any quasi-judicial matter.
 Under CCZO 1612 "Special Hearings": "The Board of County Commissioners, in its discretion, may order any quasi-judicial land use application or type of quasi-judicial land use application to be heard at a Special Hearing in lieu of a hearing before the Planning Commission or the Board of County Commissioners."
 This gives the Board the absolute right to hold a hearing on any quasi-judicial land use application without first holding a planning commission hearing.

 In this instance, the Board's authority to hold an initial evidentiary hearing derived from CCZO 1603 and County Ord.
 91-2.
-The Board finds that its holding the initial evidentiary hearing does not violate CCZO 1503 and 1558 and does not trigger a remand via Oregon Administrative Rule 661-0010-0071(2)(c).
-CCZO 1558 states that "[t]he Planning Commission shall hold a public hearing for all Type 2 Design Review applications according to Sections 1603, 1604, and 1608 of this ordinance."
-Yet as stated above, CCZO 1603 provides that the Planning Commission or the Board of Commissioners may approve actions that are in conformance with the provisions of the CCZO.
-CCZO 1503 is not applicable to this Application because it only pertains to conditional use applications, which this Application is not.
+The Board finds that its holding of the initial evidentiary hearing does not violates CCZO 1503 and 1558 and does not trigger a remand via OAR 661-0010-

+0071(2)(c).
+CCZO 1503(5) states that "[t]he Commission may grant a Conditional Use Permit after conducting a public hearing . . . ."
+Commenters suggest that CCZO 1503.3, authorizing the Commission or the Board on appeal to amend, add, or delete some or all of the conditions applied to conditional use permits by the Planning Commission or Board of Commissioners indicates that only the Planning Commission has the duty to hold a hearing on conditional use permits.
+Yet as stated above, CCZO 1603 provides that the Planning Commission or the Board of Commissioners may approve actions that are in conformance with the provisions of the CCZO, including for conditional use permits.
+CCZO 1558 is not applicable to this Application because it only pertains to Type 2 Design Review, which this Application is not.